crownk12/Data-minining-with-R/README.md

 # Data-minining-with-R
-Based on INFO 523 and MIS 545 course
+Based on INFO523 and MIS545 course